Resources & Utilities United States January 2026

 How does Resources and Utilities United States compare?

-People in Resources & Utilities United States were much more positive than average regarding Decision Making, Social Connection, and Diversity.
+People in Resources & Utilities United States were much more positive than average regarding Decision Making, Innovation, and Engagement.

-On the lower side, people in Resources & Utilities United States had much lower favorable scores than average in Equity and Enablement.
+On the lower side, people in Resources & Utilities United States had much lower favorable scores than average in Equity, Growth, and Enablement.

-People working in Resources & Utilities United States are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Resources & Utilities United States are less engaged than New Tech Asia, India 1000+, South Asia 1000+, and Latin America 1000+.
+People working in Resources & Utilities United States are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Resources & Utilities United States are less engaged than Computer Software South Asia, South Asia, South Asia (1000-5000), and India (1000-5000).

 Which questions matter the most?